 Taking a day trip from the Tacoma area can be a great way to get to know the surrounding area better.
-It’s also a great way to get out of town for a vacation, but not have to spend money on airfare.
-Fortunately, there are tons of great places to go within a three-hour drive of Tacoma!
+It’s also the perfect way to get out of town for a vacation, but not have to spend money on airfare.
+Fortunately, there are tons of great places to go any time of year within a three-hour drive of Tacoma!
 These places range from other Puget Sound locations to Eastern Washington, Oregon to Canada.
 Or, if you want to stay in town, check out local spots like the Tacoma Art Museum or Washington State History Museum.

-While Washington’s beaches are nearly as well-known or popular as Oregon’s, Ocean Shores and West Port offer places to go and enjoy the ocean, go deep sea fishing, build a bonfire at the shore and more.
+While Washington’s beaches are not nearly as well-known or popular as Oregon’s, Ocean Shores and West Port offer places to go and enjoy the ocean, go deep sea fishing, build a bonfire at the shore and more.
 Both beach towns have some shops and restaurants, but aren't as developed as Oregon beaches.
 Washington also has plenty of undeveloped beach towns within driving distance of Ocean Shores, as well as Long Beach to the south.
+For a planned community, Seabrook just north of Ocean Shores offers adorable Cape Cod appeal.

 Forks is famous as the setting of the Twilight books series.
 While this may not be the best destination for just anyone, if you are a fan of the books or movies, this place is hard to beat.
 The entire town has risen to the occasion of recreating the settings of the stories in real life—visit Forks High School, Carlisle’s hospital, Bella’s house, and more.
 Special stores have also popped up so you can bring home all the Twilight merchandise your heart could ever desire.
 Located on the Olympic Peninsula.